bluerobotics/bluerov-ros-pkg/docs/Usage.md

 ![rqt_reconfigure](bluerov-rqt-reconfigure.jpg)

 Note that configuration changes during runtime do not persist.
 Make sure to update the appropriate file in the `config/` directory to persist changes.

+ProTip: If you are new to ROS, check out the [ROS Cheat sheet](http://www.clearpathrobotics.com/wp-content/uploads/2014/01/ROS-Cheat-Sheet-v1.01.pdf) from Clearpath Robotics.